noodlecollie/v2mp/docs/V2MP.md

 If the memory address specified by `LR` is not aligned to a word boundary, an [`ALGN`](#faults) fault will be raised.
 If the address is not within the boundaries of `DS`, a [`SEG`](#faults) fault will be raised.

-If the value that is loaded into the destination register is zero, `SR[Z]` is set; otherwise, it is cleared.
+If the value that is loaded or stored to or from the register is zero, `SR[Z]` is set; otherwise, it is cleared.
 All other bits in `SR` are always cleared.

 ### `2h`: Assign (`ASGN`)